Fieldwork isn’t part of the work. Fieldwork is the work.

 Welcome to the Fieldhouse

 I’m Eric Zimmett.
-I run Braden Social out of Bellefonte, Pennsylvania.
+I run Braden Social from my fieldhouse in Bellefonte, Pa.

-My work doesn’t start behind a computer — it begins on the ground.
-I walk your floor, sit in your space, and get to know how things actually work.
+My work doesn’t start behind a computer.
+It starts on the ground.
+I walk your floor.
+I sit in your space.
+I pay attention to how things actually move.

-I keep a Field Notes notebook in my back pocket — edges worn, often coffee-stained, bent pages.
-It catches the human details, small data, that make your brand sound like itself.
+There’s usually a Field Notes notebook in my back pocket.
+Bent pages.
+Coffee stains.
+It holds the small details most strategies miss — the ones that make your brand sound like itself.

-Those field notes eventually become the stories you see on social media and in the local press.
-Real moments from real time spent on-site.
+Those Field Notes become the stories you see on social media and beyond.

 This is where it all comes together.
 Welcome to the Fieldhouse.